KamieShort/from-scratch-countries-React/README.md

 Rubric
 X Main branch deployed to Netlify 1
-X Open PR from `dev` branch with Netlify deploy preview 1 `fetchCountries` function in services folder gets list of countries from Supabase 4 useEffect correctly loads the list of countries when the `Main` component renders 4 useEffect uses a try / catch block to display an error if the API call fails 4 Users see a loading state when the data is loading 2 Users can filter by continent 4
+X Open PR from `dev` branch with Netlify deploy preview 1 X`fetchCountries` function in services folder gets list of countries from Supabase 4 X useEffect correctly loads the list of countries when the `Main` component renders 4 useEffect uses a try / catch block to display an error if the API call fails 4 Users see a loading state when the data is loading 2 Users can filter by continent 4